 Renovations have their share of challenges too, especially if you plan on lifting the house or building an addition.
 But they make a lot of financial sense if you can find a cared for older home on a nice plot of land that has not been updated, says Tony.

 And that’s exactly what my Calgary clients Fiona and Sarah (and their 12-year-old son) are doing.
-Both engineers in the Oil & Gas sector, they recently began looking at homes after Fiona’s retired parents moved here from Ottawa two years ago.
+Both engineers in the Oil & Gas sector, recently began looking at homes after Fiona’s retired parents moved here from Ottawa two years ago.

 “Every time I come out to Victoria I feel this sense of calm,” says Fiona.
 “It’s so green and alive.
 And my parents are just thriving here.
 The size of the city is just right, and it has everything we need.”